Ledz96/limonADA/index.md

 * `infant`: infant mortality
 * `intensity_level`: (categorical) intensity of the war, if any.
 * `cumulative_intensity`: (categorical) like `intensity_level`, but accumulated across years and capped at a maximum value.
-* `gini`: Gini score for the country, as a measure of income inequality.
+* `gini`: gini coefficient for the country, as a measure of income inequality.

 ![Heatmap](img/heatmap.png)
 _Statistical correlation between variables relating to wealth and wellbeing of a population._

 From the confusion matrix above we can immediately pick out some of the obvious correlations, like illiteracy and infant mortality with life expectancy.
-Oil and fuel exports, however, don't seem to correlate much with anything, except for each other (obviously) and the Gini score.
+Oil and fuel exports, however, don't seem to correlate much with anything, except for each other (obviously) and the gini coefficient.

-The correlation with the Gini score is positive, suggesting that oil and fuel overall lead to a slight improvement in a population's wellbeing.
+The correlation with the gini coefficient is positive, suggesting that oil and fuel overall lead to a slight improvement in a population's wellbeing.
 In the long term, this intuitively makes sense: if we look at a time span of four decades, it's unlikely that a country was at war for most of those years and, all other things being equal, it is probably better to *have* oil than to *not* have it.

 The heatmap below shows some key indicators of wellbeing in relation to fuel exports in oil-dependent countries.
 This reiterates the point above that oil/fuel exports don't necessarily impact a population's wellbeing negatively, in fact the opposite is likely to be true, depending on the circumstances.

 Given the many complex factors that come into play during conflicts, however, we cannot really jump to conclusions by looking at some raw correlations.
 So, really, the question that we should be asking is: **given equal preconditions, does having oil make a country more likely to be involved in a war?**

-Again, this requires a few clarifications: we defined a country as *being involved in a war* when it had a war *on its territory* in a given year.

 ![](img/unique_heatmap.png)